Spiral galaxies: characteristics and mysteries

 Structure of spiral galaxies

 Spiral galaxies mainly consist of an extended disk, where stars, dust, and gas are clustered.
-At their center, a bulge is generally visible, often surrounded by spiral arms that extend outward.
-These arms, in addition to being regions of active star formation, also feature concentrations of interstellar matter that give them their characteristic brightness and luminosity.
+At their center, a spherical bulge is usually visible, often surrounded by spiral arms that extend outward.
+In addition to being regions of active star formation, these arms also exhibit concentrations of interstellar matter that give them their characteristic shine and brightness.

 Formation of spiral galaxies

-According to the standard model of galaxy formation, spiral galaxies would have emerged following the collapse of vast gas clouds of hydrogen and helium, remnants of the Big Bang.
+According to the standard model of galaxy formation, spiral galaxies would have emerged from the collapse of vast gas clouds of hydrogen and helium, remnants of the Big Bang.
 This process gives rise to increasingly complex structures, marked by gravitational interactions that form the spiral arms.
-Recent discoveries suggest that the formation of these arms might be partially influenced by giant molecular clouds that disrupt the motion of stars within the galaxy.
+Recent discoveries suggest that the formation of these arms may be partly influenced by giant molecular clouds that disturb the movement of stars within the galaxy.

 Examples of spiral galaxies

-The Milky Way, our own galaxy, is an iconic example of a type Sb or Sc spiral galaxy.
-It measures about 25,000 parsecs in diameter and is visible to the naked eye, just like the famous Andromeda Galaxy (M31), which also illustrates the beauty and vastness of spiral galaxies.
-Other examples include the Pinwheel Galaxy (M101) and countless smaller spiral galaxies scattered throughout our universe.
+The Milky Way, our own galaxy, is an emblematic example of a spiral galaxy of type Sb or Sc.
+It measures about 25,000 parsecs in diameter and is visible to the naked eye, just like the famous Andromeda Galaxy (M31), which also illustrates the beauty and immensity of spiral galaxies.
+Other examples include the Pinwheel Galaxy (M101) and countless smaller spiral galaxies scattered across our universe.

 The mysteries of spiral galaxies

 Despite remarkable advances in our understanding of spiral galaxies, several questions remain.
 How exactly do spiral arms form, and why do some galaxies exhibit a barred spiral structure?
-Moreover, the internal dynamics of galaxies and their long-term evolution also constitute areas of research that are widely explored.
-In search of answers, astronomers use advanced instruments like space telescopes to uncover the secrets of these celestial wonders.
+Moreover, the internal dynamics of galaxies and their long-term evolution also constitute widely explored research areas.
+In search of answers, astronomers use advanced instruments such as space telescopes to uncover the secrets of these celestial wonders.

 • Shape: Disk with a spherical central bulge.

-• Spiral arms: Characteristic luminous structure fed by molecular clouds.
+• Spiral arms: Characteristic luminous structure fueled by molecular clouds.

 • Stars: Contain hundreds of billions of stars.